Year Built Est. 2019

 - Two detached podiums – These podiums are found between the main bridge and ramps and have angular glass façades and green roofs.
 Both podiums contain retail and office space and public courtyards.

-- Public realm – The project exemplifies community building with courtyards connected by pathways and a large space under the bridge deck that can be closed to traffic for events such as markets, film screenings, and performances.
-The light boxes to be mounted to the underside of the bridge and the spinning chandelier serve to both showcase local artists and improve the ambience under the bridge.
+- Public realm – The project exemplifies community building with courtyards connected by pathways and a large space under the bridge deck that the architects suggest can be closed to traffic for events such as markets, film screenings, and performances.

+The condo tower literally has a different plan for every floor, meaning a huge range of choice in suite layouts.
 Residences range from studios to expansive 4 bedroom homes.
-The developer disclosure statement indicated the composition of the 375 residences to be:
+The developer disclosure statement indicates the composition of the 375 residences to be:

-Condos begin on floor 2 and are divided between the Architect Series on floors 2-46 and the Estates Series being the top of the building, namely floors 47-59.
+Residents will appreciate the focus expended on each interior design detail.
+For instance, a representation of the building’s graceful form is within some suites as an Ingels-designed service island for the kitchens is an abstraction of the entire building’s own shape, but set on its side.
+Condos are divided between the Architect Series up to floor 46 and the Estates Series being the top of the building, namely floors 47-59.
 The Estate Series generally have larger floorplans and enhanced features.
-There are 9 two level penthouses (developer floors 58 and 59), each with a rooftop deck.
+The penthouses are two levels (developer floors 58 and 59), each with a rooftop deck.